Aiman12131/cyberbullying-detection-ml/README.md

-# bilingual-cyberbullying-detection-ml

 # Cyberbullying Detection Using Machine Learning

-A bilingual machine learning system for detecting abusive social media text in **English and Roman Urdu** using classical NLP and supervised learning models.
+A **bilingual machine learning system** for detecting abusive social media text in **English and Roman Urdu** using classical NLP and supervised learning models.

 ## Overview
 This project focuses on cyberbullying detection in bilingual social media text, addressing challenges such as slang, sarcasm, informal language, and Roman Urdu spelling variations.